Ericsson/codechecker/docs/authentication.md

 ===================================

 CodeChecker also supports only allowing a privileged set of users to access the results stored on a server.
-Authentication configuration is stored in the `config/session_config.json` file, both for the client and the serverside.
+Authentication configuration is stored in the `config/session_config.json` file for the server and a template in `config/session_client.json` for the client.
+The user's own configuration is copied by the client &ndash; at first launch &ndash; to `~/.codechecker_passwords.json`.

 ## Serverside configuration